mr-nudo/matrix-multiplier/README.md

 ## Assumptions

-*No views - This is a strictly API based system*
+*1. No views - This is a strictly API based system*

-*A Database is required to store Auth*
+*2. Database is required to store Auth*

-*Basic Auth is used*
+*3. Basic Auth is used for authentication i.e Authorization => Bearer Encoded base64 of Username:Password*

 ## Documentation